VDA5050/VDA5050/VDA5050_EN.md

 # 2 Scope
-This document specifies a standardized, vendor-neutral communication interface between a master control system and individual mobile robots to:
+This document specifies a standardized, vendor-neutral communication interface between a fleet control system and individual mobile robots to:
-- Reduce integration complexity when connecting mobile robots to a master control system.
+- Reduce integration complexity when connecting mobile robots to a fleet control system.
 - Enable heterogeneous fleet operation, allowing mobile robots from different manufacturers to operate collaboratively within a shared physical environment.
-- Provide a generic toolkit applicable across diverse mobile robot configurations, including variations in navigation principles, vehicle dimensions, load-handling or manipulation devices, and levels of autonomy.
+- Provide a generic toolkit applicable across diverse mobile robot configurations, including variations in navigation principles, mobile robot dimensions, load-handling or manipulation devices, and levels of autonomy.

 The interface is designed to be independent of proprietary solutions and applicable across all domains where mobile robots are deployed.
 The document also defines a foundational concept for coordinated multi-robot systems, serving as the basis for traffic management and specifying the required logic and expected behavior of mobile robots within such systems.